Battle of Cannae: Aftermath

 For a brief period, the Romans were in complete disarray.
-Their best armies in the peninsula were destroyed, the few remnants severely demoralized, and the only remaining consul (Varro) completely discredited.
+Their best armies in the peninsula had been destroyed, the few remnants severely demoralized, and the only remaining consul (Varro) completely discredited.
 As the story goes, Rome declared a national day of mourning as there was not a single person who was not either related to or acquainted with a person who had died.
-The Romans became so desperate that they resorted to human sacrifice, twice burying people alive at the Forum of Rome and abandoning an oversized baby in the Adriatic Sea (perhaps one of the last instances of human sacrifices by the Romans, apart from public executions of defeated enemies dedicated to Mars).
+The Romans became so desperate that they resorted to human sacrifice, twice burying people alive at the Forum Boarium of Rome and abandoning an oversized baby in the Adriatic Sea (perhaps one of the last instances of human sacrifices by the Romans, apart from public executions of defeated enemies dedicated to Mars).

 Within just three campaign seasons (20 months), Rome had lost one-fifth (150,000) of the entire population of male citizens over 17 years of age.
-Furthermore, the morale effect of this victory was such that most of southern Italy joined Hannibal's cause.
-After Cannae, the Hellenistic southern provinces of Arpi, Salapia, Herdonia, and Uzentum, including the cities of Capua and Tarentum (two of the largest city-states in Italy) revoked their allegiance to Rome and pledged their loyalty to Hannibal.
+The morale effect of this victory was such that most of southern Italy joined Hannibal's cause.
+After Cannae, the Hellenistic southern provinces of Arpi, Salapia, and Uzentum, including the cities of Capua and Tarentum, two of the largest city-states in Italy, and other settlements of non-Latin origin such as Herdonia, revoked their allegiance to Rome and pledged their loyalty to Hannibal.

 As Livy noted, "How much more serious was the defeat of Cannae than those which preceded it, can be seen by the behavior of Rome's allies; before that fateful day, their loyalty remained unshaken, now it began to waver for the simple reason that they despaired of Roman power."
-Following the battle, Sicily's Greek cities rose in revolt against Roman political control, while the Macedonian king, Philip V, pledged his support to Hannibal, initiating the First Macedonian War against Rome.
-Hannibal also secured an alliance with the new king Hieronymus of Syracuse, the only independent king left in Sicily.
+Following the battle, Sicily's Greek cities rose in revolt against Roman political control.
+The Macedonian king, Philip V, pledged his support to Hannibal, initiating the First Macedonian War against Rome.
+The following year Hannibal secured an alliance with the new king Hieronymus of Syracuse, the only independent king left in Sicily.